Adam Hunter (footballer): Comeback

 Hunter returned to play for his junior club, South Bunbury, in the SWFL, for the 2010 season.
 Hunter also assumed a role as patron of the South West Academy of Sport's football program.
 Hunter kicked 47 goals in only seven matches for South Bunbury.

 In 2011, Hunter returned to play for Swan Districts in the WAFL.

 In 2015, Hunter was nominated to play for the Whitford Warriors in the WAAFL.

 Personal life and death

-Hunter was not in a relationship at the time of his death.
-Hunter had children from previous relationships.
-Hunter's previous long term relationships were with Australian Playboy Model, Tania Fletcher and Perth based Real Estate Agent Brooke Lee Hayton.

 Hunter was fined in court for possessing cocaine in 2014 and was facing domestic violence charges in 2021 before that case was dropped.

 Hunter was found dead in Bunbury on 5 February 2025, at the age of 43.
 His body was discovered just after midnight.
 It was subsequently reported that police were not treating his death "as suspicious or a suicide" and that a report would be prepared for the coroner.
+As of August 2025, preliminary coronial findings indicated he died from methylamphetamine-related heart failure.

 Hunter's family donated his brain to the Australian Sports Brain Bank for research.
-This occurred because they said Adam had discussed the possibility of suffering from Chronic Traumatic Encephalopathy (CTE) after many years of concussions from playing football at high levels.
-The examination of his brain showed lesions consistent with CTE.
+He was posthumously diagnosed with chronic traumatic encephalopathy (CTE), with examination of Hunter's brain revealing several lesions consistent with stage 2 CTE.